avik-pal/RayTracer.jl/docs/src/getting_started/optim_compatibility.md

 @show res.minimizer
 ```

-One interesting thing to notice is that LBFGS took us to the global minima while
-ADAM in the previous tutorial was only able to reach a local minima.
-Also, the
+It might be interesting to note that convergence using LBFGS was much faster (only
-optimization took only 252 iterations compared to 500 incase of ADAM.
+252 iterations) compared to ADAM (401 iterations).

 If we generate a `gif` for the optimization process it will look similar to this
 ```@raw html